Tuesday, July 1, 2008

 When faced with the closing of some kind of factory and/or mine, the irrepressible citizens of a small village in Wales or Ireland or somewhere band together and plan some kind of humorous and crazy event that flies in the face of their otherwise small-town sensibilities.
 You won't believe how far they'll go to save their town!
 Seriously, it's un-fucking-believable!!

-3. High School Musical III: Brutal Reckoning
+3. High School Musical 5: Brutal Reckoning

 Highlights: